Quantum $L_\infty$ Algebras and the Homological Perturbation Lemma: Minimal model

 This operator, applied on a monomial, will multiply it by minus the number of variables $\gamma$ and $\beta$.
 Since $\{\Sfree, -\}$ commutes with $\#_{\beta + \gamma}$, the commutator $[\{\Sfree, - \}, \Htpy]$ is then minus the identity on monomials with $\#_{\beta+\gamma}\neq 0$ and zero otherwise.
-This is, however, exactly $IP-1$. \end{proof} \begin{remark} Given an SDR as in \eqref{EQSSInPertLemma}, the process of inducing an SDR on tensor powers is often called the \emph{tensor trick}, and goes back at least to Eilenberg and Mac Lane \cite[section 12]{EM}.
+This is, however, exactly $IP-1$. \end{proof} \begin{remark} Given an SDR as in~\eqref{EQSSInPertLemma}, the process of inducing an SDR on tensor powers is often called the \emph{tensor trick}, and goes back at least to Eilenberg and Mac Lane \cite[Section 12]{EM}.
 Their formula for the homotopy is, after symmetrization,

-and since $ip$ is a projector, this gives $\dual{\htpy}$ extended as a derivative, with a combinatorial factor.
+and since $ip$ is a projector, this gives $\dual{\htpy}$ extended as a derivative, up to a multiplicative factor.
 One can then check that this factor is equal to $1/\#_{\beta+\gamma}$.
-To get a homotopy for the differential $\{\Sfree, - \}$, one needs to introduce a sign as in lemma \ref{LEMQSfree}.
+To get a homotopy for the differential $\{\Sfree, - \}$, one needs to introduce a sign as in Lemma~\ref{LEMQSfree}.

 Let us also remark that an analogous retract can be defined on $\Fun{V}$ and $\Fun{\Hlgy}$ by the same formulas. \end{remark}